ctnava/rxtechnotes/3_prescribing.md

-# Chapter 3: Authorizing Access to Drugs
+# Chapter 3: Legal Access to Marketed Drugs

 This chapter covers how patients are authorized access to medications by prescribing authorities.